+for making objective judgments, and

-whether they have wide-rangin
+whether they have wide-ranging

-knowledge, wealth of experience
+knowledge, wealth of experience, and

-expertise in their specialized field elds for
+expertise in their specialized fields for

-external Director candidates.
+Outside Director candidates.

-Mr. Sasaki has ample experience e and
+Mr. Murao has considerable experience

-wide-ranging knowledge in

-management as a former presid ent and
+and wide-ranging business insight as a

-chairman of the board of direct

-the West Japan Railway Compa
+former Representative Director

+President of Nippon Telegraph and

+Telephone West Corporation, so the

-the Company considers him qu -
+Company considers him qualified and

-an outside director and has app

-him to serve.
-Jintea

-200
+has appointed him as an Outside

+Director.
 Further, because the Company

-specified criteria for determining
+has specified criteria for determining

-independence of outside officer
+independence of Outside Officers, i.e.,

-not having any special conflict
+not having any special conflict of

-interest relationship with the Co
+interest relationship with the Company

-impacting decision-making, and
+impacting decision-making, and Mr.

-Sasaki satisfies those criteria, the
+Murao satisfies those criteria, the

-Company judges that he is adea
+Company judges that he is adequately

-independent and that there is no )
+independent and that there is no

-concern that there will be a con flict of
+concern that there will be a conflict of

-interest with general sharehold ers.
+interest with general shareholders.

-Kazutoshi Murao • None of a. through k.
-The Company in principle select ets
+Tatsuo Kijima 0 None of a. through k.
+The Company in principle selects

 above are applicable. candidates for directors from a diverse

 group of people without regard to sex

 or nationality etc., taking their

-knowledge, experiences, abiliti es, and
+knowledge, experiences, abilities, and

-personalities etc. into account,
+personalities etc. into account, and the

-individual's independent-minde
+individual's independent-mindedness

-for making objective judgment
+for making objective judgments, and

-whether they have wide-rangin
+whether they have wide-ranging

-knowledge, wealth of experience
+knowledge, wealth of experience, and

-expertise in their specialized field
+expertise in their specialized fields for

-external Director candidates.
-100 101
+Outside Director candidates.

-Mr. Murao has considerable ex perience
+Mr. Kijima has ample experience and

-and wide-ranging business insi
+wide-ranging knowledge in

+management as a former Representative

-former President and Represent
+Director President and Vice Chairman

-Director of Nippon Telegraph a

-Telephone West Corporation, se
+of the Board of Directors of the West

+Japan Railway Company, so the

-Company considers him qualifi
+Company considers him qualified as an

-has appointed him as an outside
+Outside Director and has appointed him

-director.
-Further, because the C
+to serve.
+Further, because the Company

-has specified criteria for determ
+has specified criteria for determining

-independence of outside officer
+independence of Outside Officers, i.e.,

-not having any special conflict
+not having any special conflict of

-interest relationship with the Co
+interest relationship with the Company

-impacting decision-making, and
+impacting decision-making, and Mr.

-Murao satisfies those criteria, t
+Kijima satisfies those criteria, the Company judges that he is adequately

-Company judges that he is adec
+i L Company illages that he is adequately

-· · · · · · · · · · · · · · · · · · · )

 independent and that there is no

-concern that there is no concern that there will be a com flict of

-Voluntary Establishment of Committee(s)

-Corresponding to Nomination Committee or Established
+Voluntary Establishment of Committee(s) Corresponding to Nomination Committee or

-Remuneration Committee
+Established